Proper pushforwards on analytic adic spaces: Germs of adic spaces

 In \cite[\S1.10]{Hub96} Huber introduces the notion of a pseudo-adic space, which roughly speaking consists of an adic space $\bm{X}$, together with a `reasonably nice' subspace $X\subset \bm{X}$.
-At least one reason for working with pseudo-adic spaces is that fibres of morphisms of adic spaces are no longer necessarily adic spaces.
 We will work instead with germs of adic spaces along closed subsets.

 \begin{definition} A germ of an adic space is a pair $(X,\bm{X})$ where $\bm{X}$ is an adic space, and $X\subset \bm{X}$ is a closed subset. \end{definition}